All Episodes

 Why would the kid give it to the cat?

-Like, oh, here's some black tar liquid, like kiddie kitty kitty, kitty.
+Like, oh, he's some black tar liquid.

-It's like, oh fuck this cat.
+He's like, oh, fuck this cat.

-See if he dies too.
+Let's see if he dies too.

 He's like, I miss my dad, but fuck this cat.

-The US president who was most famously associated with a visit to the Bell Witch cave was Andrew Jackson as a general and later as president.
+The U.S. president who was most famously associated with a visit to the Bell Witch Cave was Andrew Jackson as a general and later as president.

 Jackson reportedly visited the Bell family property in Adams, Tennessee during the height of the Bell Witch disturbances.